mlipman/likelylogsview/PLAN.md

+10/9: cleaned up the home page. next step: add a simple ai chat. after that: add in context and mcp.
+--
 9/6: had codex make cook, plan, and shop more usable when loading page it now shows things for this week,